justinara/story_guidelines/storybookguidelines.md

     <td>
 		<i>
 			<strong>Letter Counting</strong><br>
-      		Indicates the number of letters typed inside of an input area.
-Set both maxLength and hasCounter props to show the counter.
+      		Indicates the number of letters typed inside of an input area. <br> Set both maxLength and hasCounter props to show the counter.
 		</i>
     </td>
     <td>